The ACC Network

 About ACC Network

-Owned and operated by ESPN in partnership with the Atlantic Coast Conference, ACC Network is a new 24/7 national network dedicated to ACC sports set to launch August 22, 2019.
+Owned and operated by ESPN in partnership with the Atlantic Coast Conference, ACC Network is a 24/7 national network dedicated to ACC sports.
 Approximately 450 live contests including 40 regular-season football games, 150 men’s and women’s basketball games, and 200 other regular-season competitions and tournament games from across the conference’s 27 sponsored sports will be televised annually, plus a complement of news and information shows and original programming.
 ESPN has been televising ACC content since 1979 and has exclusive rights to every conference-controlled game across sports and championships.

 Fans interested in learning more about ACC Network can visit www.GetACCN.com.